sledre/documentation/content/usage/frontend.md

 A specific label can also be specified and associated to the sample.

 Then, clicking on the **Upload** button will submit the samples into **SledRE**.
-At this point, it is possile to request jobs associated to the submitted samples.
+At this point, it is possible to request jobs associated to the submitted samples.

 ![Malware submission jobs](/images/frontend/add-malware3.png?classes=border,shadow&height=400px)

-At the moment, two jobs are availables:
+At the moment, two jobs are available:
 - [PESieve](https://github.com/hasherezade/pe-sieve): this job goal is to unpack a Windows PE malware using PESieve.
-- [Detours](https://github.com/microsoft/Detours): this job goal is to hook and trace syscalls of Windows PE malware (more than a thousands common syscalls).
+- [Detours](https://github.com/microsoft/Detours): this job goal is to hook and trace syscalls of Windows PE malware (more than a thousand common syscalls).
 Theses traces can be used to create artificial intelligence models.
 But they can also be directly imported to Ghidra to help reverse engineers.

 You can also specify the analysis time which is 30 seconds by default.